5 Sensational Reasons to Explore Amazing Anagni Off the Beaten Track

-Just an hour’s drive from Rome, at the moment the only tourists in Anagni [an-un-yee] that you’ll stumble across will be a few modern Romans seeking out the local Ciociarian specialities and soaking up their own rich history.
+Just an hour’s drive south from Rome, at the moment the only tourists in Anagni [an-un-yee] that you’ll stumble across will be a few modern Romans seeking out the local Ciociarian specialities and soaking up their own rich history.
 In amongst the friendly locals, it will be almost like you have the whole place to yourself – and what a marvellous place to wander and get ‘lost’ in…

 Anagni, Ciociaria – the ‘City of Popes’

 “This ancient little town indeed, but full of many ancient things and sacred buildings and religious rites”

 That’s Emperor Marcus Aurelius writing about Anagni sometime in the 2nd century AD.
 Yep, it was considered really old even then – the first human settlements here date back to Paleolithic times over 700,000 years ago.
 During the Megalithic era, it was an important city and spiritual centre for the Hernici tribe, who flourished during the Etruscan civilization before being subsumed into the Roman Empire around 300 BC.